 Flying time with respect to weight

 Weight-based flight tests further demonstrate how payload affects battery performance.
-With a minimum load of 50g, the drone achieved a flight time of 28 minutes, whereas at 500 g payload, the flight time was reduced to 8.5 minutes.
+With a minimum load of 50g, the drone achieved a flight time of 28 min, whereas at 500 g payload, the flight time was reduced to 8.5 min.
 The decreasing trend shows that heavier loads demand greater thrust, resulting in accelerated battery drain (Rai et al., 2025).
 This reinforces the importance of optimizing payload during spraying, especially for larger fields where extended flight time is critical.
 Table-9 represents the flying time of the drone according to the different weights that have already measured.

 Table-9: Weight vs flying time